matthcol/dbmovie/Readme.md

 In directory sql/
 (you can specify another db by changing option -d)

-psql -U movie -d dbmovie -h localhost -p 5432 -f pg_movie_all.sql
+PGPASSWORD=password psql -U movie -d dbmovie -h localhost -p 5432 -f pg_movie_all.sql

+## Edit postgresql.conf and pg_hba.conf
+Configure these files to access dbmovie with user movie from wherever you want